kyleblee/kyleblee.github.io/_posts/2017-08-02-daily_recipes_my_cli_data_gem.markdown

 ***--Initial Planning--***

 Luckily, before I started on the project, I watched Avi’s *CLI Data Gem Walkthrough* (twice...), which was immensely helpful.
-One of the things that Avi did, before even getting started on coding, was make a “NOTES.md” file where he explicitly wrote out what he wanted his program to do, as well as general guidelines on how it might be built.
+One of the things that Avi did, before even getting started on the code, was make a “NOTES.md” file where he explicitly wrote out what he wanted his program to do, as well as general guidelines on how it might be built.
 I tried doing the same thing with Daily Recipes.

 ![](http://i.imgur.com/C2T3Q5V.png?1)